CuongNN218/zalo_ltr_2021/README.md

 ## post-processing techniques:

 - fix typo of nd-cp
-- multiply cos-sim score with score from bm25, we pick score-range = [max-score - 2.6, max-score] and pick top 5 sentences for multiple answer for a question.
+- multiply cos-sim score with score from bm25, we pick score-range = [max-score - 2.6, max-score] and pick top 5 sentences for a question with multiple answers .

 ## Methods used but not work

-- Training Round 3
+- Training Round 3 for Sentence Transformer.
 - Pseudo Label: Improve our single model performace but hurt ensembel preformance.

 ## Contributors: